[Linux 101] The Terminal: Don’t Be Afraid of the Dark

 4. The Clean Slate (clear)

 Is your screen too messy?
 Type clear.
-It wipes the screen clean.
+It wipes out the screen.

 The Forbidden Spell One last warning.
 Don’t ever run this: